flintlib/arb/doc/source/acb_dirichlet.rst

 .. function:: ulong acb_dirichlet_ui_pairing_conrey(const acb_dirichlet_group_t G, const acb_dirichlet_conrey_t a, const acb_dirichlet_conrey_t b)

    Compute the value of the Dirichlet pairing on numbers *m* and *n*, as exponent modulo *G->expo*.
-    The second form takes the index *a* and *b*, and does not take discrete logarithms.
+   The second form takes the Conrey index *a* and *b*, and does not take discrete logarithms.

    The returned value is the numerator of the actual value exponent mod the group exponent *G->expo*.

 Character type
 -------------------------------------------------------------------------------